nashmit/nashmit.github.io/_posts/2021-07-24-Advanced-Practical-in-Optimal-Control.md

 **dynamical system** on top of **CasADi**, which closely resembles a **symbolical framework** without having the corresponding disadvantages.

+The **pdf** version of this report can be found here: [Report](https://github.com/nashmit/SUNDIALS2Matlab/blob/master/report/report.pdf)
 Alongside this report, a complete implementation can be found here:
 [SUNDIALS2Matlab](https://github.com/nashmit/SUNDIALS2Matlab).\
 \